michaelrsweet/michaelrsweet.github.com/mxml/index.md

 > Note: Version 3.0 hides the definition of the `mxml_node_t` structure,
 > requiring the use of the various accessor functions that were introduced in
 > version 2.0.

-The Mini-XML library is licensed under the Apache License Version 2.0 with an exception to allow linking against GPL2/LGPL2-only software.
-See the files "LICENSE" and "NOTICE" for more information.